 Though many students only associate “fellowships” with graduate programs or other academic pursuits, PROFESSIONAL fellowships are also an option for those seeking short-term work experience after graduation.

 Professional fellowships are competitive in nature, can be located anywhere in the world, and serve as a fantastic launching pad for careers in ANY field and/or admissions into graduate and professional school.
-For more information about post-graduate professional fellowships, make an appointment with a career adviser, and be sure to visit the Duke Office of Undergraduate Scholars & Fellows’ website.
+For more information about post-graduate professional fellowships, make an appointment with a career adviser, and be sure to connect with the Duke Office of Undergraduate Scholars & Fellows’.

 Next Steps and Selected Resources: